nodox/python-cli/README.md

 # Python Command Line Tool

-Write a program that reads in records from various input files and then outputs the list with command line options to sort or filter them.
+This programs reads in records from various input files and then outputs the list with command line options to sort or filter them.

 Input file format: